tgrib/tgrib.github.io/research.md

 <img src="/research.jpg" alt="Research image" style="float: right; width: 500px; margin-left: 20px; margin-top: 25px; border-radius: 8px;">

 ### General
-Algebraic Geometry and Number Theory
+Algebraic Geometry and Computational Number Theory

 ### Specific
-- Hypergeometric functions over finite fields
+- Rational points on algebraic varieties over finite fields (especially on K3 surfaces).
-- K3 surfaces
-- Picard-Fuchs equations
-- A-hypergeometric functions over finite fields
+- Hypergeometric and A-hypergeometric functions over finite fields (especially Appell-Lauricella).
-- L-functions of K3 surfaces
-- A-hypergeometric (GKZ) systems
+- Picard-Fuchs equations, periods and A-hypergeometric systems.
+- L-functions.
-- Taylor Varieties.
+- Taylor varieties.

 ### Preprint
 <a href="https://arxiv.org/abs/2508.15049">Hypergeometric decomposition of Delsarte K3 pencils </a> (with Rachel Davis, Jessamyn Dukes, Eli Orvis, Adriana Salerno, Leah Sturman, Ursula Whitcher), 44 pages.

 ### Research Visit
-In February 2026, I will be a visiting research student at the University of Sydney, visiting Professor <a href="https://jvoight.github.io/">John Voight</a>.
+From February 1 to March 6, 2026, I was a Visiting Research Student in the School of Mathematics and Statistics at the University of Sydney, Australia.
+I worked with Professor John Voight, together with Professor Tyler Kelly.
+The visit was funded by the University of Sydney and by the Turing Scheme Cost of Living and SEND Grant from the University of Birmingham.

+From July 7 to 11, 2025, I visited Brown University for the Collaborate@ICERM - Arithmetic data for Delsarte K3 surfaces.